Murder of Tina Isa: Background

 In 1980, Zein became a naturalized citizen of the United States.
 The entire family moved to Beitin in the West Bank when Tina was five.
 The family came to St. Louis around 1986 and owned a grocery store there.
 Tina began learning English after arriving in St. Louis, where her friends gave her the nickname "Tina".
 In 1991, Tim Bryant of the St. Louis Post-Dispatch wrote in regard to the parents, "Neither speaks English well."

 Tina's relationship with her father deteriorated after she turned 14; in earlier years they had enjoyed a closer relationship.
 She listened to American popular music such as hip hop, dance, rap, R&B, and rock.
 Tina Isa's ambition was to become a pilot after taking aeronautical engineering courses; she intended to pursue this training at Parks College of Engineering, Aviation and Technology (part of St. Louis University).
 Zein wanted to arrange Tina as a marriage partner to a man from his hometown.
 Isa's elder sisters stated their dislike of her lifestyle.
 Her family sent people to extract her from a prom dance she attended.
 When her family learned that she, since January 1989, was engaged in a romantic relationship with a 20-year-old African-American, Cliff Walker, Tina's parents grew even angrier.

 Zein Isa held grudges against African-Americans since he believed Palestinian businesspeople had been targeted by black criminals.

 Prior to his daughter's murder, Zein made telephone calls stating that Tina had damaged the honor of his family and needed to die.
 On the day of her death, she worked her first day at a Wendy's fast food restaurant; the family also opposed the idea of her not working for the family's grocery business.
-Ellen Harris, author of Guarding the Secrets, wrote that "The problem was that Tina thought of herself as [sic] American or hyphenated-American, not as [sic] Arab."
+Ellen Harris, author of Guarding the Secrets, wrote that "The problem was that Tina thought of herself as American or hyphenated-American, not as Arab."